- About Us

 Maritime life is in Finlay’s blood.
 He’s a Lyttelton lad, the son of a ship’s carpenter, and one of six LPC Marine Pilots who meet large ships at the head of the harbour, climb a rope ladder to board them and then join the ship’s Captain on the bridge to advise how to approach Lyttelton Port.

-Finlay, or one of the other Marine Pilots, can be seen in the yellow pilot launch ‘Awaroa’ chugging across the water each day to the harbour heads.
-He has spent over 30 years in a career on the sea.
-In 1982 he started sea life as a Deck Cadet and over the next 15 years he climbed the ranks to First Officer and acquired his Master’s Ticket.
+Finlay, or one of the other Marine Pilots, can be seen in the yellow pilot launch ‘Awaroa’ motoring across the water each day to the harbour heads.
+He has spent close to 40 years in a career on the sea.
+In 1982 he started sea life as a Deck Cadet and over the next 15 years he progressed the ranks to First Officer and acquired his Master’s Ticket.

 “I did my ticket while my friends were in other countries doing their OE.
 My job took me all round New Zealand, Australia, Japan and the Pacific Islands.”